Interior postpones March oil leases onshore and offshore

 Low interest and small attendance at offshore lease sales covering different parts of the Gulf of Mexico prompted President Barack Obama’s administration to combine them.
 Gulf-wide sales began in 2017.
 Those also have received sparse responses, with some attracting bidders for less than 1% of the available tracts.

-“We remain hopeful that the administration will proceed with the (offshore) lease sale upon completion of its review,” said Erik Milito, president of the National Offshore Industries Association.
+“We remain hopeful that the administration will proceed with the (offshore) lease sale upon completion of its review,” said Erik Milito, president of the National Ocean Industries Association.

 The legal director of a nonprofit environmental group said the Gulf sale postponement is a great step toward ending offshore drilling.